 Jump to topic

-Vicks NyQuil is an over-the-counter (OTC) cold and flu medication.
-It relieves common symptoms of these illnesses, including nasal congestion, cough, and aches and pains.
+Vicks NyQuil is an over-the-counter (OTC) cold, flu, and cough medicine.
+It relieves common cold symptoms, including nasal congestion, cough, and aches and pains.
 It also helps you fall asleep.
 Nyquil comes in both pill and cough syrup form.

 NyQuil users should avoid drinking alcohol.
 Alcohol enhances the effects of NyQuil’s active ingredients.
 This means when you take NyQuil and drink alcohol simultaneously, the potency of the medication increases.
 This mix can also trigger other dangerous side effects, such as slowed heart rate and breathing.

 Ingredients in NyQuil